erickstm87/nicos-menu/README.md

 3. `npm i`
 4. `npm run start`

-#General Note.
+# General Note.
     - I may have gone a little overboard and created a Firebase Data store to hold the menu data.
-I will include a Screenshot of what the DB looks like so the developer can get an idea of what I was pulling from.
+I will include a Screenshot in the email of what the DB looks like so the developer can get an idea of what I was pulling from.
-    - Very unfortunate but I could not get testing done first.
+    - Very unfortunate but I could not get testing done.
 My method would have been to set up a snapshot.
-    - Please let me know if you have any questions.
-I look forward to hearing from you.
     - I also didn't have the time to make sure all radio buttons were fulfilled before submitting the order.
     - I have brought in Redux on projects before but felt this would have been too much in the time alloted so I settled for custom events.
 A little hacky but would work on such a small scale app

-DB View
+    - Please let me know if you have any questions.
+I look forward to hearing from you.